newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 `gradlew android:assembleRelease`

 This will create an unsinged APK file in the `android/build/apk` folder.
 You can install this APK file on any Android device that allows [installation from unknown sources](http://developer.android.com/distribute/open.html#unknown-sources).
 For distribution on the Google Play Store you have to [sign your APK](http://developer.android.com/tools/publishing/app-signing.html).
 The APK build by the above command is already in release mode, you you only need to follow the steps for keytool and jarsigner.

+## Packaging for iOS
+`gradlew ios:createIPA`

+This will create an IPA that you distribute to the Apple App Store.
+You can follow Apple's guide on [app store distribution](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html)